-The proportions set out in Table SC6.4.6.28.3 make allowance for moisture contents of aggregates of 6-per-cent% for fine aggregates and 1-per-cent% for coarse aggregates.
-Where the moisture content of aggregates exceeds 8-per-cent% or 3-per-cent% respectively, the proportions of the mix shall be changed to compensate for the excess water in the aggregate.
+The proportions set out in Table SC6.4.6.28.3 make allowance for moisture contents of aggregates of 6% for fine aggregates and 1% for coarse aggregates.
+Where the moisture content of aggregates exceeds 8% or 3% respectively, the proportions of the mix shall be changed to compensate for the excess water in the aggregate.